 If you are interested in the program you can:

-If you want to enrol before your court date you can find a list of approved program providers on the Local Court website.
+If you want to find a program and enrol before your court date see Traffic offenders intervention program on the Local Court website.
 You can contact the course provider and find out when the next course starts, how long it will go for and how much it will cost.
 On the first court date you should let the court know which provider you are doing the course through, when it started, and when it will be finished.

 The court may give you time to complete the program and adjourn your case to a date after you have completed it, or they may just sentence you.